What is Coworking?

 Minimizing costs is one of the major motivators behind freelancers and organisations opting for coworking spaces.
 So pricing is a major aspect of coworking spaces that has to be paid attention to.

-In India, the pricing should be such as to ensure that it does not prove to be too exorbitant for the freelancer and also so that the organisation owning the coworking space does not suffer losses.
+In India, the pricing should be such as to ensure that it does not prove to be too exorbitant for the freelancer and also so that the organisation owning the shared office space does not suffer losses.

 The pricing plans for the various membership plans in coworking spaces in India are:

-- Dedicated Desks: Dedicated Desks offered by coworking spaces in India can cost you anything in the range of INR 6,000 per month to INR 30,000 per month
+Dedicated Desks: Dedicated Desks offered by shared office spaces in India can cost you anything in the range of INR 6,000 per month to INR 30,000 per month

-Now, we’ll focus on how coworking space prices vary in different areas in the country.
+Now, we’ll focus on how shared office space prices vary in different areas in the country.

-Mumbai has been found to be the most expensive place in India for coworking on average.
+Mumbai is the most expensive place in India for coworking on average.
 Coworking prices in Mumbai have increased by 35% since 2016.

-Bhopal is the cheapest city if you want a coworking space in India.
-Low cost of living and lack of coworking spaces in the city are what drives down the prices.
+Bhopal is the cheapest city if you want a shared office space in India.
+Low cost of living and lack of coworking spaces in the city is what drives down the prices.

 Bangalore, the tech city, sees the widest range of prices ranging from INR 2000 to INR 21,000.
 Bangalore has also seen a 50% rise in coworking space prices from INR 5250 in 2016 to INR 8050 in 2019.

 Delhi NCR, as opposed to Bangalore, has the least variation in coworking prices in India.
 Prices range from INR 4,900 to INR 12,600.